jiftechnify/strfrui/README.md

 #### `OneOf(...sifters)`

 Combines a list of sifters into one.
-The resulting sifter accepts an input if *one of* inner sifters accepts it.
+The resulting sifter accepts an input if *one of* sub-sifters accepts it.

-If all sifters rejects the input, the combined sifter rejects with message by default: `"blocked: any of sub-sifters didn't accept the event"`.
+If all sub-sifters rejects the input, the combined sifter rejects with message: `"blocked: any of sub-sifters didn't accept the event"` by default.
 You can customize rejection behavior by calling `.RejectWithMsg()/.RejectWithMsgFromInput()/.ShadowReject()` methods on it.

 #### `IfThen(cond, body)`